Inventory Asset Management

 Ravin offers three valuable ways for manufacturers to recover value from surplus inventory.
 In this 3 part series, we have already learned about the outright buy and consignment options.
 Now we will take a closer look at the third option, which is taking advantage of our leverage program, also known as “demand” opportunity.

-The demand opportunity option is very similar to consignment in that the seller receives the full benefits and expertise of Ravin’s market intelligence, operational expertise, and extensive global network.
-In both arrangements, your company sends its surplus list to Ravin and then we work to match the inventory to the demand that exists throughout our network.
-However, unlike the consignment program, Ravin does not take physical possession of the inventory being sold.
+Like consignment, in the demand opportunity the seller receives the full benefits of Ravin’s market intelligence, operational expertise, and extensive global network.
+In both, your company sends its surplus list to Ravin and then we match the inventory to the demand that exists in our network.
+But, unlike the consignment program, Ravin does not take physical possession of the inventory.
 The products stay with their owners until Ravin finds a potential buyer for them.
-If proposed terms and conditions of a sale are accepted, the products must come to Ravin to undergo quality inspections before sales are finalized and the items are shipped to the buyers.
-All financial reconciliation and reporting are managed by Ravin.
+If the proposed terms and conditions of a sale are accepted, the products must be inspected by Ravin before the sale is finalized.
+After inspection, we ship the items to the buyers.
+Ravin manages all financial reconciliation and reporting.

-The demand opportunity is ideal for a company that has not previously worked with Ravin.
-Perhaps you would like to evaluate our capabilities and performance on a smaller scale before you consider consignment?
+The demand opportunity is ideal for a company that has not worked with Ravin before.
+Perhaps you would like to test our capabilities on a smaller scale before you consider consignment?
 We completely understand which is why we offer this program.
-Quite frequently, companies who start down this road will switch to the full consignment program as time goes by.
+Often, companies who start down this road will switch to the full consignment program as time goes by.

-However, there are a few drawbacks to the demand opportunity option that companies should be aware of.
-Since Ravin does not actually have the inventory in our possession, we rely on the accurate descriptions that the sellers provide.
-Products received by Ravin must be in the exact condition expected; otherwise, the status of a pending sale could be compromised.
-The seller may also be required to provide additional company resources to facilitate the flow of information and approvals during the negotiation phase.
+Yet, there are a few drawbacks to the demand opportunity option that companies should be aware of.
+Since Ravin does not have the inventory in our possession, we rely on the accurate descriptions that the sellers provide.
+Products received by Ravin must be in the exact condition expected.
+If otherwise, the pending sale could fall through.
+We may need the seller to provide more company resources to help the flow of information and approvals during the negotiation phase.

-In addition, valuable time (and potentially, money) can be lost in a leveraged transaction, because it takes longer for the product to get from the seller to the buyer.
-The consignment program does not face these challenges, since Ravin has the chance to inspect, sanitize, and prepare inventory for shipping before it is ever remarketed.
+Besides, in a leveraged transaction, it takes longer for the product to get from the seller to the buyer which may lose valuable time.
+The consignment program does not face these challenges, because remarketing happens before Ravin prepares inventory for shipping.
 When consignment products are sold, they can be shipped out the same day, which maximizes value for the seller.

 There is no one “best” option for recovering value from surplus inventory.
 The one you should choose depends on your company’s specific situation.
 The important thing to remember is that there likely is value in your surplus parts, even if you can’t use them.
 So before you scrap your surplus, give Ravin a call.
 We will help you find a solution to recover the most value in the right amount of time.
 All programs are completely customizable to fit your company’s business model, situation, and needs.